-This is the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percent of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

 In College Park Healthcare Center, 16.65% Percentage of Patients

 Ability to Keep Residents Mobile

 In College Park Healthcare Center, 27% of Residents

 In College Park Healthcare Center, 0.02 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations

 In College Park Healthcare Center, 20.73 Percentage of Residents Rehospitalized

 This datapoint measures the number of rehospitalizations per 1,000 days of short-term patient care.
 Avoiding the hospital during rehabilitation is critical to restoring the health of residents.